Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

-Typically, SNNs are trained using local, unsupervised rules, such as Spike-timing dependent plasticity (STDP)\cite{bi1998synaptic}, where the timing difference between spiking events of the pre-synaptic and post-synaptic neurons are used to modify the synaptic weights in an exponential manner.
+As an unsupervised training alternative, SNNs are trained using local, unsupervised rules, such as Spike-timing dependent plasticity (STDP) \cite{bi1998synaptic}, where the timing difference between spiking events of the pre-synaptic and post-synaptic neurons are used to modify the synaptic weights, usually in an exponential manner \cite{sengupta2016hybrid}.
 However, since our FeFET synapses have only 3 states with stochastic switching in-between, the learning approach requires rethinking.
 We draw inspiration from the human LT ST memory and adopt a stepped learning rule, given by Fig. 3(a).
 When a pre-synaptic spike is closely followed by a post-synaptic spike indicating a strong temporal correlation, the weights are potentiated to $S_2$ with a higher probability, $p_2$, by applying voltage pulse of amplitude $V_2$.
-Similarly, when the timing difference is greater than a certain threshold, signaling a comparatively weaker correlation, we potentiate to $S_1$ with smaller probability $p_1$ by applying $V_1$.
-If the synapse is already in $S_1$, the state remains unchanged.
+Similarly, when the timing difference is greater than a certain threshold, signaling a comparatively weaker correlation, we potentiate to state $S_1$ with smaller probability $p_1$ by applying a lower voltage pulse, $V_1$.
+In this scenario, if the synapse is already in $S_1$, the state remains unchanged.
 Note, the probabilistic nature of these transitions allow the network to generalize during training.
-Additionally, the tunability of the accumulative probability ($p_1,p_2$) with programming voltage allows us greater flexibility in designing the network.
-Such a learning rule with a 2-level voltage pulse ($V_2=3.6V$ and $V_1=2.82V$ in our case) can be input directly to a cross array of devices for programming, thus making the hardware overhead minimal (Fig. 3(b) inset).
+Additionally, the tunability of the accumulative probability ($p_1, p_2$) with programming voltage allows us great flexibility in designing the network.
+Such a learning rule with a 2-level voltage pulse ($V_2=3.6V$ and $V_1=2.82V$ in our case) can be input directly to a cross array of devices for programming, thus making the hardware overhead minimal as shown in Fig. 3(b) inset.
+Access transistors are required for each of the synaptic devices to decouple the ``read" and ``write" paths for online learning.
+During programming, after a pre-synaptic spike the 2-level pulse is applied to $V_{G,write}$.
+This is sampled to program the synapse appropriately whenever there is a post-synaptic spike, which activates the corresponding POST signal.
+During the read operation, input spikes coming from PRE are modulated by the synaptic conductances and are summed up along the columns to feed into the neurons.
+Additionally, we find from prior works that potentiation plays a far significant role than depression in such probabilistic learning rules \cite{srinivasan2016magnetic,koo2020sbsnn,srinivasan2019restocnet}.
+Thus, we decide to forego depression in the algorithm altogether, further simplifying the circuit overhead required for programming.